 Step #4.
 Invest in some nice sheets and a comforter.

-Along the same lines as making your bed is how the bed looks.
+Along the same lines as making your bed is how the bed looks and feels.
 If you are not a fan of the comforter consider investing in one you love.
+If the sheets are not comfortable it may be time to purchase a set that is soft and cozy.

 Step #5.
 Get rid of any old, worn-out furniture and replace it with something new.

-Not everyone has a full bedroom remodel in the budget but you can make a wish list of items to save up for.
+Maybe a full bedroom remodel is not in the budget right now, but you can make a wish list of items to save up for.
 Start with your mattress and work your way out from there.
-If a new mattress is simply not in the budget you can invest in a mattress topper.
+If a new mattress is simply not in the budget right now you can invest in a mattress topper.
 These work amazingly well and are a fraction of what a new mattress would cost.

 Step #6.
 Find a place for everything and keep your room clean and organized.